Where can I get the Authenticator App?

 I don’t have a smart device or the app is not compatible with my phone, is there an alternative?

-To use online banking you’ll need to have set up for SCA.
-The only way to do this is with the Authenticator App.
+To use online banking you’ll need to be set up for SCA.
+The only way to do this is with the Authenticator App on your smartphone or tablet.

-I’ve downloaded the App and entered my CIF & PAC.
+I’ve downloaded the App and entered my Customer ID & PAC.
 The next step is to enter a 6-digit code to pair my device.
 Where do I get this code?

-If you don’t have your 6-digit one-time code please login to EBS Your Accounts online to check when it was posted and the address it was sent to.
-You can login by entering your CIF & PAC.
+If you don’t have your 6-digit one-time code login by entering your Customer ID & PAC.
 Once you have logged in details of the status of your one-time code will be displayed on screen.
-Alternatively you can contact our internet support team on 01 6658075 between 9am and 5.30pm Monday to Friday.
+You can request a new one-time code.
+Alternatively you can contact our internet support team on 01 6658075 between 9am and 5.00pm Monday to Friday.
 For more about the 6-digit code, click here.

 I don't want to enable notifications on my mobile.
 What does this mean for me?